ArkEcosystemArchive/docs-legacy/docs/guidebook/core/logging.md

 ## Introduction

-To efficiently operate a node in the Ark Network or a BridgeChain, logging malfunctions and obtaining insights when errors occur is invaluable.
+To efficiently operate a node in the ARK Network or a BridgeChain, logging malfunctions and obtaining insights when errors occur is invaluable.
 As a Delegate, you also wish to be informed when critical errors occur, and monitor the day-to-day activity of the Delegate Node.

 The default logger we provide is [winston](https://github.com/winstonjs/winston) which allows you to use multiple types of transport with minimal configuration needed.